Is A Living Trust Right For You?

 Once a living trust is created, property and assets transferred to the trust do not have to go through probate before being transferred to your heirs.
 While the primary advantage of a living trust is avoiding probate for your heirs, a credit shelter trust (or “AB trust” as it is sometimes referred to) can shelter assets for married couples with children.
 A living trust is also helpful when an elderly parent wants to transfer a home to an adult child, simplifying the probate process as a result.

 At the Law Offices of H. Michael Soroy, our attorneys can evaluate your situation and create a living trust for you.
-We invite you to give us a call to set up a free initial consultation to discuss your specific case.
+We invite you to give us a call to set up an initial consultation to discuss your specific case.

 As part of a living trust, you elect a successor trustee.
 Once you pass away, the successor trustee transfers ownership of the property in question to the beneficiaries named in the trust.
 As a result, the property in question doesn’t have to pass through the probate process.
 Typically, property transfers through living trusts take a few weeks at most.